 How Long to Roast Chicken

-- Chicken – Today we are using chicken leg quarters.
+• Chicken – Today I am using chicken leg quarters.

 Easy Peri Peri Chicken Recipe

-1. Make Homemade Peri Peri Sauce: Place all ingredients except olive oil in a blender or food processor.
-Blend to a fine consistency.
-Add in olive oil.
-Blend until the oil is well incorporated and the sauce has a smooth consistency.
+1. Make Homemade Peri Peri Sauce: I start by placing all the ingredients, except for the olive oil, into a blender or food processor.
+I blend them until they reach a fine consistency.
+Then, I add in the olive oil and continue blending until the oil is fully incorporated and the sauce becomes smooth.
 See our complete post on Peri Peri Sauce.

-2. Marinate the Chicken: Pat the chicken quarters dry and rub them down with salt, pepper and smoked paprika.
-Pour peri peri sauce on the chicken, and rub the marinade all over the chicken.
-With your fingers, loosen the skin from the chicken and make sure to get the marinade under the skin.
-Marinate for 4-24 hours (the longer the better).
+2. Marinate the Chicken: I pat the chicken quarters dry and rub them with salt, pepper, and smoked paprika.
+Then, I pour peri peri sauce over the chicken and make sure the marinade covers it well.
+With my fingers, I loosen the skin from the chicken to get the marinade underneath.
+I marinate the chicken for 4 to 24 hour.
+The longer, the better for developing deep flavors.

-3. Roast the Chicken: When ready to roast, preheat the oven to 400°F. Cover a sheet pan with aluminum foil for easy clean up.
-Place an oven safe wire rack on the sheet pan, and place the chicken quarters, well coated with peri peri sauce, on the wire rack, skin side up.
-Lightly brush olive oil all over them.
+3. Roast the Chicken: When I’m ready to roast, I preheat the oven to 400°F. I cover a sheet pan with aluminum foil for easy cleanup.
+Then, I place an oven-safe wire rack on the sheet pan and arrange the chicken quarters, well coated with peri peri sauce, on the rack, skin side up.
+I lightly brush olive oil all over them to help the skin crisp up nicely.

-Do not discard the remaining peri peri sauce marinade.
-You will use it later to baste the chicken, as well as to make peri peri dipping sauce.
+I don’t throw away the remaining peri peri sauce marinade because I’ll use it later to baste the chicken and to make a peri peri dipping sauce.

-Bake for 30 minutes.
-Baste the chicken with reserved peri peri marinade, then bake for another 30-40 minutes, depending on the size of your chicken pieces, or until the chicken reads 180-185°F on an instant read thermometer.
+I bake the chicken for 30 minutes, then baste it with the reserved peri peri marinade and continue baking for another 30-40 minutes, depending on the size of the chicken pieces, or until the internal temperature reaches 180-185°F on an instant-read thermometer.

-Keep an eye on it towards the end of cooking time.
-If it’s browning too quickly, cover it loosely with foil.
+I keep an eye on it towards the end of the cooking time.
+If it’s browning too quickly, I cover it loosely with foil.

-If necessary, you can also broil the chicken for more brown and crispy skin.
-Remove the chicken from the oven and let rest for 10-15 minutes before serving.
-Serve it with Peri Peri dipping sauce.
+If needed, I also broil the chicken for a few minutes to get more brown and crispy skin.
+After removing the chicken from the oven, I let it rest for 10-15 minutes before serving.
+I serve it with the peri peri dipping sauce I made.

 Peri Peri Sauce for Dipping (optional)

-Heat 1 tsp olive oil in a sauce pan.
-Add all remaining peri peri sauce marinade and simmer for 10-15 minutes.
-Add 1 Tbsp butter and cook for 5 minutes.
+I heat 1 teaspoon of olive oil in a saucepan, then add all the remaining peri peri sauce marinade and let it simmer for 10-15 minutes.
+After that, I add 1 tablespoon of butter and cook it for another 5 minutes.

-Preheat grill to medium-high heat (around 350-375°F).
-Place the skin side down and grill with lid closed for 6-8 minutes.
-Flip the chicken over and continue cooking, flipping every 6-8 minutes, until internal temperature reaches 180-185°F.
+When the weather is good for grilling, I marinate the chicken as described earlier.
+Then, I preheat the grill to medium-high heat, around 350-375°F. I place the chicken skin side down on the grill and close the lid, letting it cook for 6-8 minutes.
+I flip the chicken over and continue cooking, flipping every 6-8 minutes, until the internal temperature reaches 180-185°F.

-When the chicken is done, remove to a platter and let rest for 10-15 minutes.
+When the chicken is done, I remove it to a platter and let it rest for 10-15 minutes before serving.

-- Marinate Longer: Marinate the chicken in the Peri Peri sauce for at least 4 hours, but ideally 24 hours.
-The longer the marination, the deeper the flavors will penetrate.
+2. Marinate Longer: I marinate the chicken in the Peri Peri sauce for at least 4 hours, but ideally for 24 hours.
+The longer the marination, the better the flavors infuse into the chicken.

-- Get Under the Skin: When marinating, try to get some of the sauce under the skin of the chicken.
+3. Get Under the Skin: When marinating, I try to get some of the sauce under the skin of the chicken.
 This helps in flavoring the meat itself, not just the skin.

 Peri Peri Chicken goes with a huge variety of side dishes.
-Here are some of our top picks:
+Here are some of my top picks:

 Salads: Caesar Salad, Wedge Salad, Tomato Cucumber Salad, Mexican Street Corn Salad or Classic Coleslaw.